AP CS A AP CSP Summer Camp Tutoring Programs Blog Get in Touch

 About the AP CSP Exam

-The AP Computer Science Principles exam tests your understanding of computing concepts and your ability to create a program.
+The AP Computer Science Principles exam tests your understanding of computing concepts across 5 Big Ideas and your ability to create a program.
 Here's exactly what's on it.

 📝